 - Through the Fast Track program, CSS seniors enrolled in the undergraduate Exercise Physiology program can bypass aspects of the graduate application process.

 - The program requires students to complete an internship; students can choose a site that fits their interests and objectives.

 - For guidance on securing internships, contact the department chair.
-Scholastica students have interned at a variety of sites, including Fairview Hospital, the Mayo Clinic, collegiate athletic programs and fitness centers.
+Scholastica students have interned at a variety of sites, including Fairview Hospital, Mayo Clinic, University of Minnesota, collegiate athletic programs and fitness centers.

 Students have also gone on to pursue graduate programs in physical therapy, occupational therapy and athletic training at Scholastica as well as other doctor of physical therapy programs within the Midwest.

 Boost your brain power and give yourself a competitive edge in our global economy by pairing your major with a language.
 St. Scholastica offers programs and courses in American Sign Language, French, German, Latin, Ojibwe, Russian and Spanish.